The Top Activities and Attractions on Santo

 A fantastic museum covering the Pacific theatre of World War Two, The South Pacific WWII Museum is well worth checking out.

-Your visit kicks off with the museum's significant location, where tranquil coconut plantations were once transformed into Base Button, the largest military base in the South Pacific during World War II.
+Your visit kicks off with the museum's significant location in Unity Park, where tranquil coconut plantations were once transformed into the largest military base in the South Pacific during World War Two.
+Between 1942 and 1945, around half a million personnel passed through Espiritu Santo on their way to and from the front lines.

 Also, see the 5 Best Museums in Vanuatu for more affordable museums to discover.